 Learn more from our statements and industry news below.

-WASHINGTON - Today, the U.S. House Committee on Energy and Commerce Oversight and Investigations Subcommittee and the Energy and Power Subcommittee held a legislative hearing on the discussion draft of the No More Solyndras Act.
-Rhone Resch, President and CEO of the Solar Energy Industries Association® (SEIA®), issued the following statement on the discussion draft:
+WASHINGTON - Today, the U.S. House Committee on Energy and Commerce approved H.R.
+6213, the No More Solyndras Act, by a vote of 29-19.
+Rhone Resch, President and CEO of the Solar Energy Industries Association® (SEIA®), issued the following statement on the legislation:

 The advance of solar power as an economically viable source of energy is a global issue.

 But if there is a ground zero for solar’s evolution toward becoming a real alternative to carbon-based energy sources, it is Arizona.
 This state, by definition, should lead the way.

 At first glance, it might seem obvious where the United States should focus on building more renewable energy.
 Stick the solar panels in sunny Arizona and hoist up the wind turbines on the gusty Great Plains, right?

 China has raised its 2015 target for solar-electricity capacity, giving a shot in the arm to its solar companies, many of which are struggling due to industry overcapacity, slow global demand and overseas trade disputes.

 Georgia Power must purchase more solar power for its energy system under a plan approved Thursday by state utility regulators, a move sought by solar developers and renewable energy proponents but denounced by a commissioner who argued it could raise costs.

 Someone once said: “Your vocation in life is where your greatest joy meets the world’s greatest need.”

 Without question, the pilots of Solar Impulse, Dr. Bertrand Piccard and Andre Borschberg, are living proof of that.
 These two great adventurers made solar and aviation history last weekend when Solar Impulse touched down at New York’s JFK Airport.